wingow/hugo-theme-notrack/README.md

 paginate = 4

 [params]
-  author = "Hugo de Groot"
+  author = "Wingo Wu"
-  siteHeading = "Hugo Grotius" # defaults to author favicon = "hugo_grotius.png" # Adds a small icon next to the page title in a tab showBlogLatest = true mainSections = ["blog"]
+  siteHeading = "Wingo" # defaults to author favicon = "hugo_grotius.png" # Adds a small icon next to the page title in a tab showBlogLatest = true mainSections = ["blog"]